Pharoah Sanders

 Pharoah Sanders (born Ferrell Lee Sanders; October 13, 1940 – September 24, 2022) was an American jazz saxophonist.
 Known for his overblowing, harmonic, and multiphonic techniques on the saxophone, as well as his use of "sheets of sound", Sanders played a prominent role in the development of free jazz and spiritual jazz through his work as a member of John Coltrane's groups in the mid-1960s, and later through his solo work.
-He released over thirty albums as a leader and collaborated extensively with vocalist Leon Thomas and pianist Alice Coltrane, among many others.
+He released more than thirty albums as a leader and collaborated extensively with vocalist Leon Thomas and pianist Alice Coltrane, among many others.
 Fellow saxophonist Ornette Coleman once described him as "probably the best tenor player in the world".

-Sanders' take on "spiritual jazz" was rooted in his inspiration from religious concepts such as Karma and Tawhid, and his rich, meditative performance aesthetic.
+Sanders' take on spiritual jazz was rooted in his inspiration from religious concepts such as karma and tawhid, and his rich, meditative performance aesthetic.
 This style was seen as a continuation of Coltrane's work on albums such as A Love Supreme.
 As a result, Sanders was considered to have been a disciple of Coltrane or, as Albert Ayler said, "Trane was the Father, Pharoah was the Son, I am the Holy Ghost".

 Early life

 Pharoah Sanders was born on October 13, 1940, in Little Rock, Arkansas.
 His mother worked as a cook in a school cafeteria, and his father worked for the City of Little Rock.
 An only child, Sanders began his musical career accompanying church hymns on clarinet.
 His initial artistic accomplishments were in the visual arts, but when he was at Scipio Jones High School in North Little Rock, Sanders began playing the tenor saxophone.

 After graduating from high school in 1959, Sanders moved to Oakland, California, where he lived with relatives.
 He briefly studied art and music at Oakland City College.
+He earned a Bachelor of Fine Arts from an unknown art institution.